-- 1. All postgraduate students and supervisors are required to conduct their research and supervision in accordance with the requirements of the University's Code of Practice for the Supervision of Research Students - 2.
-All postgraduate students are required to undertake postgraduate study or training as is laid down by the Faculty Council and by the Head of School in which they undertake their research. - 3.
-All postgraduate students will undergo a review conducted by the Head of School to determine whether progress is satisfactory and to determine the course of subsequent registration.
-This review will normally be conducted after six months (one year in the case of part-time students) and no later than twelve months after the initial date of matriculation as a research student.
-The Head of School will report to the appropriate Faculty Council the result of the review and will recommend registration for the degree of Ph.D., or D.Lang., or M.Phil., or M. Litt., or M. Res., or M.Sc., or for the Graduate Diploma, as appropriate. - 4.
-A postgraduate student shall have the right of appeal against a decision made at the review under 3, above.
+- 1. All research students and supervisors are required to conduct their research and supervision in accordance with the requirements of the University's Code of Practice for the Supervision of Research Students. - 2.
+All research students are required to undertake such research training as is laid down by the Faculty Council and by the Chairman of department in which they undertake their research. - 3.
+The work of all students will undergo a review conducted by the Chairman of department and the supervisor to determine whether the research training has been satisfactorily completed and to determine the course of subsequent registration.
+This review will normally be conducted after six months (one year in the case of parttime students) and no later than twelve months after the initial date of matriculation as a research student.
+The supervisor and Chairman of department will report to the appropriate Faculty Council the result of the review and will recommend registration for the degree of Ph.D., or D.Lang., or M.Phil., or M. Litt., or M.Sc., or for the Graduate Diploma as appropriate. - 4.
+A research student shall have the right of appeal against a decision made at the review under 3, above.
 A committee appointed by the Senatus Academicus shall hear the appeal and report to the Senatus which will then determine the course of registration.